Skip to main content

 return (

-<div style={{ display: "flex", padding: 16, maxWidth: 960, margin: "0 auto" }}>
+<div style={{ display: 'flex', padding: 16, maxWidth: 960, margin: '0 auto' }}>

-<main style={{ flex: 1, minWidth: 0 }}>
+<main style={{ flex: 1, minWidth: 0 }}>{children}</main>

 <SidebarAd />